Give a Dog a Bone

 Conversely when we see a patient with very smelly breath and rotting teeth we ask “He doesn’t get much in the way of raw bones does he?” and the answer is invariably “No”.

-Dogs just about always love them and will guard them jealously as they know what’s good for them.
-Occasionally however some individuals may have a problem with bones, constipation, vomiting, and the very remote possibility of getting one stuck.
+Cats are particularly difficult to get onto bones if they aren’t started from a very early age, so we recommend them from 6 weeks of age.
+Dogs just about always love bones and will guard them jealously as they know what’s good for them.
+Occasionally however some individuals may have a problem with bones – constipation, vomiting, and the very remote possibility of getting one stuck.
 If bones are cooked, these problems have a higher chance of occurring.
 We often advise clients, “Yes there is only a very remote chance of getting a serious problem, but the chance of getting a serious problem from infected rotten teeth is a thousand times more.
-Let alone the poor dog having to live with infected gums, and that smelly breath!”
+Let alone the poor dog or cat having to live with infected gums, and that smelly breath!”
 So for our dogs and cats, the positives by far out weigh the negatives.

 So which bones should you be feeding your dogs?